miboettc/llm-load-jukebox/README.md

 ## Limitations

-- Currently only works with ollama deployments, but the code can easily be extended to performance test other API's
+- Currently only works with ollama deployments, but the code can easily be extended to performance test other API's.
+Simply subclass the class LLMInterface
+- The OpenAI implementation of LLMInterface still is work in progress and not tested yet

 ---